Untangling Selberg from the Wilson spool: 1-loop determinants and trace formulae in (A)dS$_{3}$: Trace formulae and test functions beyond

 For the first term in the second equality in \eqref{eq:fact2}, we shifted $n=\ell+1$, and we shifted $n=\ell+3$ for the second term.
 This is done to both convert into a sum over $\mathbb{Z}$, and to write the expression in a form such that parity in $n$ will be clear.
 We obtain

-From (\ref{eq:resdim}), the resolvent for $S^5$ can be expressed as a sum over $\mathbb{Z}$ using the factorized Fredholm determinant (\ref{eq:fact2}), which can be written in the form of the trace formula (\ref{eq:trS3}) as\footnote{The trace formula (\ref{eq:trS3}) can be used since the combination $d(n)h_{+}(n)+d(-n)h_{-}(n)$ is even in $n$.}
+From (\ref{eq:resdim}), the resolvent for $S^5$ can be expressed as a sum over $\mathbb{Z}$ using the factorized Fredholm determinant (\ref{eq:fact2}).
+This can be written using the trace formula (\ref{eq:trS3}) with\footnote{The trace formula (\ref{eq:trS3}) can be used since the combination $d(n)h_{+}(n)+d(-n)h_{-}(n)$ is even in $n$.}

 where $h_{\pm}(n)$ is the test function associated with the factorized Fredholm determinant (\ref{eq:fact2}),

 The resolvent can be integrated with respect to $\lambda$ to express the functional determinant for $S^5$ as